 The Estate process can be complicated and it may be confusing, so we've created a list of documents we may need from you in order to settle the savings and transaction accounts and release Estate funds.

 These requirements are intended only as a guide, and depending on circumstances we may require further information or documentation not listed below.

 As each Estate is different, the number and types of documents we need may vary.
 We will advise you of the specific forms we require in the first letter that we send after you've contacted us.

 An original certified copy of the Death Certificate

 An original certified copy of the Death Certificate can be sighted by us in any ANZ branch or sent to the Deceased Estates team.
 This document is required in all cases with the exception of when Probate or Letters of Administration are held.

 An original certified copy of the Will

-Where a Will exists, we require an original certified copy of it and in some instances we may require Probate to be granted before we will release funds.
-If no valid Will exists or all Executor(s) cannot act, we may require Letters of Administration.
+Where a Will exists, we require an original certified copy of it and in some instances, we may require that Probate be granted before we will release funds.
+If no valid Will exists or the Executor(s) named in the Will cannot act, we may require Letters of Administration.

 Completion of ANZ's Customer Identification Process (CIP)

 In order to finalise an Estate for a Deceased ANZ customer, it is necessary to ensure we have identified all parties who are the Administrators or Executors of the Estate.
 These individuals must complete the Customer Identification Procedure as outlined in ANZ policy if they are not existing ANZ customers.